HiHelloBye/MyCampus/README.md

 - Developed backend functionalities for posting, updating, and managing book listings.
 - Enabled messaging between buyers and sellers to facilitate transactions.
 - Focused on improving user experience for trading books within the community.

+---
+This project demonstrates practical experience in full-stack web development and teamwork, with a focus on user-centered design.